arangodb/cluster-maintenance/moveShards/README.md

 ]
 ```

+*Note that* no move shard jobs are actually triggered in this stage.
+Further note that you need to use the agency endpoint of the *leader*.

-Currently there is a limit to 50k move shard jobs set (due to JavaScript String limitations).
+Currently there is a limit of 50k move shard jobs set (due to JavaScript String limitations).

 # Execute the created move plan (endpoint: coordinator)
 `arangosh --server.endpoint "tcp://<coordinator-address>:<coordinator-port>" --javascript.execute executeMovePlan.js`